bautista225/full-stack-open/README.md

 ### [Part 4 - Testing Express servers, user administration](/part4/)

 The first major theme will be writing unit and integration tests for the backend.
-User authentication and authorization based on tokens is also implemented within a TDD (test driven development) approach.
+User authentication and authorization based on tokens is also implemented within a TDD (Test Driven Development) approach.

-- [bloglist](/part4/bloglist/): Development of a application of list of blogs, that allows users to save information about interesting blogs found on internet.
+- [bloglist](/part4/bloglist/): Development of a backend application of list of blogs, that allows users to save information about interesting blogs found on internet.
 For each listed blog: author, title, url and quantity of positive votes will be saved.

 ### Part 5 - Testing React apps
 ### Part 6 - Advanced state management